ethereum/go-ethereum/docs/getting-started/getting-started-with-clef.md

 "0x99d489d0bd984915fd370b307c2d39320860950666aac3f261921113ae4f95bb"
 ```

 It is also advised to check the account balances using Geth by repeating the instructions from earlier.
-At this point in the tutorial, the two accounts in the Clef keystore should have balances just below 0.9 ether (because 0.1 ether has been transferred out and some small amount paid in transaction gas) and 0.1 ether.
+At this point in the tutorial, the balances of the two accounts in the Clef keystore should have changed by ~0.1 ETH (the sender's balance will have decremented by a little over 0.1 ETH because some small was amount paid in transaction gas).

 ### Checking the transaction hash

 The transaction hash is a unique identifier for this specific transaction that can be used later to retrieve the transaction details.
-For example, the transaction details can be viewed by pasting this hash into the [Goerli block explorer](https://goerli.etherscan.io/).
+For example, the transaction details can be viewed by pasting this hash into the [Sepolia block explorer](https://sepolia.etherscan.io/).
 The same information can also be retrieved directly from the Geth node.
 The hash returned in the previous step can be provided as an argument to `eth.getTransaction` to return the transaction information:

 ```javascript
 eth.getTransaction('0x99d489d0bd984915fd370b307c2d39320860950666aac3f261921113ae4f95bb');